What is Digital Arts and Culture?

 DAC is interdisciplinary, flexible, and adaptable, allowing you to enthusiastically go after your fascination for media and culture by exploring diverse ideas and connecting to new networks of people.

-DAC combines critical thinking skills from the liberal arts tradition with combinations of applied or technical skills.
+DAC combines critical thinking skills from the liberal arts tradition with combinations of applied and technical skills.
 Students may pursue courses in the areas of Art & Design, Journalism, English, Communication, or Information Science, just to name a few.
-These also include technical writing, digital composition, and audio-visual production; graphic, communication, web, and interface design; and the organization and analysis of information and how it’s being used on the web, mobile, and social media.
+This includes technical writing, digital composition, and audio-visual production; graphic, communication, web, and interface design; and the organization and analysis of information and how it’s being used on the web, mobile, and social media.

 What will I learn and do in a DAC program?

 We expect students who finish our program to be able to:

 - Analyze digital and electronic media systems, explaining what these platforms do and how they do it.

 - Engage with complex digital issues: online, offline, via ubiquitous computing hardware and software.